TNxRebel/RunAdvent/README.md

 This project is a cool but tough challenge for runners.
 Most Advent calendars give you chocolate or small gifts, but this one gives you a daily running mission.

-Each day, you open a “door” and get a random distance between 1 km and 24 km.
+Each day, you open a “box” and get a random distance between 1 km and 24 km.
 You never know what you’ll get: could be an easy 3 km, or suddenly a 20+ km push.

 This randomness makes the challenge more fun and avoids overloading the runner.